 I’m a full-time, out and proud gay Civil Celebrant, occasional kayak fisherman, vegie gardener, foodie and keyboard player.
-I’m happily partnered to my husband-to-be, Clint, and most Sunday afternoons will find us at DTs, one of Melbourne’s iconic gay pubs.
+I’m thrilled to be engayged to my feyoncé Clint, and most Sunday afternoons will find us at DTs, one of Melbourne’s iconic gay pubs.

 Not only am I the proud father of four terrific sons and 7 fabulous grandchildren but Clint and I are also “parents” to our beloved kelpie, Bingo, aged three.

 I’m the first celebrant in Australia to complete the Certificate in Gay and Lesbian Weddings (US GWI).